Jack Clemo Poetry Competition 2016

 The competition is being administered by Tony Jasper.
 The judges in the past have included some well known writers and editors, as well as several with publishing contacts.
 They have included Stewart Henderson, one of the UK’s leading poets and known especially for his long running BBC Radio 4 series of ’Questions.
 Questions.’ and Adrian Plass, best selling author.

-Christine Smith, Publishing Director/Manager of Canterbury Press.
+Christine Smith, Director Canterbury Press.

 Tony Jasper Competition Administrator